The Advantages and Disadvantages of Living With Your Parents

 Still living with your parents?
-Thinking about moving in with your folks because you are unable to pay your own rent, lost your job, just divorced, studying again, can't afford a house of your own or any other reason?
+Thinking about moving in with your folks because you can't afford rent, lost your job, got divorced, went back to school, or for some other reason?

 Advantages of Living With Your Parents

 One of the biggest advantages of living with your parents is that you can save a lot more money.
 You'll save on rent, utility bills, renovations, shared grocery bills, and a lot more.
 Of course, you should be contributing to the household expenses (don't be a complete mooch!), but you won't have to spend as much as you would if you were on your own.

 If you have just graduated and can't find a job, if you are out of a job and struggling to pay your debts, or if you are facing financial problems, living with your parents could be the answer.
 Think of it as a stopgap arrangement until you get back on your feet.

 2) You won't have to do all the housework.

 Living in a multigenerational setting means there are a lot more hands to to the work.
 You won't have to so much housework since there will be more people to pitch in on all those daily chores.

 If you are still living with your parents, you may find yourself exempt from some of the more mundane tasks as your mom or dad may be doing them out of habit.
 If you are lucky, your mom may even do your laundry!

 3) Someone will cook a nice meal when you can't.

 As a working professional or a busy student, you may not always have time to fix yourself a homemade meal.
 If you were living on your own, you would probably grab some takeout or a quick bite the local joint, even though that's less healthy and more expensive than eating at home.